tsipkens/cmap/README.md

 ## Sequential colormaps

 Sequential colormaps have a monotonic change in perceived brightness.
+Colormaps consistently proceed from the darkest to the lightest colour.

 ### matplotlib